When researching MBA programs and structuring your resume, you may have some questions about MBA work experience.

 You might be wondering how much professional experience is required in order to get accepted into a top MBA program.
 Every program varies slightly in its recommendations and requirements for work experience.

 If you have less than two or three years of work experience, you could be at a severe disadvantage at many top business schools.
-For example, Harvard Business School (HBS) tends to exclusively admit students who have two or more years of experience.
+For example, Harvard Business School (HBS) tends to admit students who have two or more years of experience exclusively.

 However, HBS offers its “2+2” program, a deferred degree program that allows current students to apply to HBS.
-Through this program, students will undergo two years of professional work experience followed by two years of MBA schooling.
+Through this program, students will undergo two years of professional work experience and two years of MBA schooling.

-On the other hand, there are some schools that stress how work experience is not a defining aspect of their admissions process.
-One such program is UPenn’s Wharton School, which states that they sometimes accept candidates with little or no work experience as long as they demonstrate strong potential.
+On the other hand, some schools stress that work experience is not a defining aspect of their admissions process.
+One such program is UPenn’s Wharton School, which sometimes accepts candidates with little or no work experience as long as they demonstrate strong potential.

-Ultimately, if you have fewer than three years of work experience, it is up to you to use your best judgment in applying to MBA programs.
-Maybe you need to make up for this experience deficiency in other aspects of your application, like a statement of purpose, or prove your capabilities and potential during your interviews.
+Ultimately, if you have fewer than three years of work experience, it is up to you to use your best judgment when applying to MBA programs.
+You may need to make up for this experience deficiency in other aspects of your application, like a statement of purpose, or prove your capabilities and potential during your interviews.

-If you think that you can effectively exhibit your potential and growth in ways other than through a post-graduate career, then you may be able to earn a spot in one of your top programs.
+If you can effectively exhibit your potential and growth in ways other than through a post-graduate career, then you may be able to earn a spot in one of your top programs.

 However, if you aren’t confident in your chance of admission without a full-time career, there are other options available.
 You can wait a few more years to grow in your profession, or you can apply to a deferred MBA program to ensure you have enough experience before you begin your schooling.